 November’s NUJ meeting was on surviving and thriving as a freelancer – tips on finding new work and diversifying with trainers Louise Bolotin and Steve Mathieson.
 Steve works as a freelancer mainly on tech and government – both growth areas and runs data journalism and freelance courses.
 He’s had steady work during lockdown and has taught himself how to teach online.

 In some ways, the world has been catching up with how many freelancers work, and arguably that has given us a head start.
 We are often used to working remotely.

-Most of it has involved spending my way out of the mire, because you sometimes need to spend a bit to earn a bit.
+Most of it has involved spending my way out of the mire, on the basis that you sometimes need to spend a bit to earn a …

 Subscribe to The Shift with Nika Talbot to keep reading this post and get 7 days of free access to the full post archives.